lithium-powered/CS162_group/doc/project3.md

 - Use a cache.
 Iterating through the cache, if an entry is dirty, it is written back to disk and dirty is switched to false.
-Done every time we have to replace a block in the cache.
+Done every constant number of cycles (we would choose this number based on how often we want to iterate through and write-back, tradeoff is that doing this more often saves more data in the event of a crash but the operation is too costly to do too often).
 So if we are writing a small number of bytes to one sector in a file, then they are first put in cache and written to disk all at once in a certain period of time.